 You might need a physical location to establish your business and obtain your license.
 If you have the option to work through an online brokerage, create a professional home office space.
 You’ll be more productive, and if you need to meet with a client in person or through a video call, a professional space will make you seem more competent.

 Work out an initial budget

-There are several costs associated with becoming a licensed mortgage broker.
-The required coursework and exam may cost up to $1,500, while establishing a business entity and registering it with the state may add on another $300 to $500.
-You will also need to consider your location, as office rent can add up to $1,000 or more per month.
+When becoming a licensed mortgage broker, you’ll have startup costs.
+The required coursework and exam may cost up to $1,500.
+Establishing a business entity and registering it with the state may add on another $300 to $500.

-After passing your exam, registering your business, picking a location, and developing an initial budget, you are ready to apply for your mortgage broker license and secure your mortgage broker bond.
-Here are the steps you will need to follow to do so.
+After passing your exam, registering your business, picking a location, and developing a budget, you’re ready to apply for your mortgage broker license and secure your mortgage broker bond.

-Each state has different requirements for the amount of a mortgage broker bond you will need.
-The good news is that you only pay for a percentage of the total bond amount.
-The percentage you pay is based on your financial history and credit score, as well as your business details and previous claims history.
-Once you know the amount of the bond you need, you can submit an application online and in some cases, receive instant approval.
+Each state has different requirements for how much your bond should be.
+You’ll pay a percentage of the total bond amount, determined by your financial history and credit score, as well as your business details and previous claims history.

 New mortgage brokers may also need to provide details about their business, including a business plan, an organizational chart, and a list of executives or managers who are part of the business structure.
 These details and the application forms can be found on NMLS.